H4wkeye1/SerenLeiaTheme/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------
-# LeiaSerenTheme - A Seren theme for Arctic Zephyr Leia mod
+# SerenLeiaTheme - A Seren theme for Arctic Zephyr Leia mod
 A modification of the great AuraMod Seren Theme by SerpentDrago, which you can find here.
 All credit goes to him for making this theme. https://github.com/SerpentDrago/SerenTheme-SerenMod-Full